Updated: Apr 12

 Don’t get discouraged if it feels like your email list isn’t growing as fast as you’d like.
 Organic marketing takes time, patience, and consistency.

 And don’t be afraid to try out different Lead Magnets, or different ways of wording your copy when advertising to see if that helps boost growth.

 Ask your friends and family to join your email list for crying out loud (you bet your ass my mom is one of my first email subscribers).
 It’s a great way to practice writing emails and building connections.
 Not to mention, our family and friends usually don’t mind sending us feedback to help us improve!

 Make sure you nurture and stay consistent with your email list.
 Once you actually build an inbox audience, don’t leave them hanging.
 There’s no point in subscribers if you’re ignoring them.

 Email marketing can be as frequent as you like, but try to send at least one nurture email a week.
 It doesn’t have to always be about selling, your email list is not only a wonderful place to build a unique and personal relationship with your customers, but it’s also super therapeutic to be your honest self, too.

 Always be yourself, and the people you want to work with will LOVE seeing your emails in their inbox each week.

-Alright my 2021 pals, that’s it for today!
-I hope this post gave you some information and inspiration to intigrate Lead Magnets into your New Years Business Resolutions!
+Alright pals, that’s it for today!
+I hope this post gave you some information and inspiration to integrate Lead Magnets into your B2B SaaS Content Marketing Strategy!